-There are 6 lessons within this unit, addressing:
+There are 6 lessons within this unit of learning, addressing:

-Each of the 6 lessons that are provided here could be extended to a whole unit of learning in its own right.
-Indeed, each aspect is addressed quite minimally with a view to schools and other learning providers building upon students' prior learning and expanding opportunities to further and deepen that learning.
-Additional resource ideas are provided for each lesson in order to support further planning and delivery.
+Each of the lessons that are provided here could be extended to a whole unit of learning in its own right.
+Indeed, each aspect is addressed quite minimally with a view to schools and other education providers building upon students' prior learning and expanding opportunities to further and deepen that learning.
+Additional resource ideas are provided for each lesson in order to support further planned learning opportunities.
+It is recommended that the learning about grooming and CSE is extended to two lessons.